madsbuch/elm-chat/README.md

 * Small model: The application state should be representable in a little set of types.
 Thumb rule: They should all fit in one file such that the reader of the code can get an overview.
+* Small number of messages: They should all fit en one file.
 * Only one logical component in the application.

 The structure is as follows: